 - Select the option Select the time and date or Change the time zone to modify the settings manually.

-If changing the date and time doesn’t help, the owner of the website could be alerted to check if its certificates are expired.
+If changing the date and time doesn’t help, the website’s owner could be alerted to check if its certificates are expired.
+Look for the contact page or their presence on social media to notify them about the issue.

-This is not recommended due to security reasons – but there is a way to do it if you want to, if you trust the website.
+This is not recommended for security reasons – but there is a way to do it if you want to if you trust the website.

 - Click on Advanced on the warning page and then on Add Exception.